microsoft/code-with-engineering-playbook/docs/developer-experience/going-further.md

     command: sleep infinity
 ```

-Too use the `docker-compose.yml` file instead of `Dockerfile`, we need to adjust `devcontainer.json` with:
+To use the `docker-compose.yml` file instead of `Dockerfile`, we need to adjust `devcontainer.json` with:

 ```json
 {